Pushkaran-P/Age-Race-Classification/README.md

 # Age-Race-Classification
-Task - Age group prediction, given an image of one or multiple people predict their respective age groups
+Task - Predict the age group of individuals from an image, which may contain one or multiple people, and determine their respective age groups, binned in sizes of six.

 Raw Dataset - https://susanqq.github.io/UTKFace/